tianhaoluo/udacity_dend_pyspark_capstone/README.md

 # Step 1: Scope the Project and Gather Data
 ## Scope
-Explain what you plan to do in the project in more detail.
+Q: Explain what you plan to do in the project in more detail.
 What data do you use?
 What is your end solution look like?
 What tools did you use?

-I plan to read the MovieLens data from the S3 bucket.
+A: I plan to read the MovieLens data from the S3 bucket.
 For this particular example, I am using the "MovieLens 1M Dataset" https://grouplens.org/datasets/movielens/ but we can potentially increase the size of the data with the same pipeline.
 Spark is the tool I use since it takes advantage of in-memory computation and lazy evaluation to hand large datasets.

 ## Describe and Gather Data
-Describe the data sets you're using.
+Q: Describe the data sets you're using.
 Where did it come from?
 What type of information is included?

-The datasets come from https://grouplens.org/datasets/movielens/.
+A: The datasets come from https://grouplens.org/datasets/movielens/.
 Apart from the original data included, they also have a README file which maps the integer occupation code in the original dataset to actual string descriptions, e.g. 1 = "academic/educator".

 ## Step 2: Explore and Assess the Data
 # Explore the Data
-Identify data quality issues, like missing values, duplicate data, etc.
+Q: Identify data quality issues, like missing values, duplicate data, etc.

-The data quality is high overall for this data.
+A: The data quality is high overall for this data.
 Since in movie titles, it's likely to contain "," and ":" and for movie genres, it's likely to have "|" when multiple genres are existing in the same movie.
 These characters therefore cannot be used as delimiter, the original data opted to use "::" as delimiter, which makes it not possible to be directly handled by pyspark.
 Workaround needed.
 For null values, not all users chose to provide the complete demographic information.

 # Cleaning Steps
 Document steps necessary to clean the data